Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 ## Setting up the backend

-Now that you have a template to start from, fire up your favorite code editor and open project's directory.
+Now that you have a template to start from, fire up your favorite code editor and open the project's directory.

 The following piece of code will connect you to a Redis database and allow you to store and retrieve items to the shopping cart based on a session id.